ygnmhdtt/AWS_Lv1/README.md

  - DiskWriteOps
  - NetworkPacketsIn
  - NetworkPacketsOut
-- EC2メトリクスではメモリ使用率を計測できません。どうすれば計測できるかを調査してください。
+- You cannot check memory utilization with CloudWatch.
+Study how you can check it

-### 9-2: RDSメトリクス
+### 9-2: RDS

-- 作成したRDSについて、以下のメトリクスをCloudWatchから確認してください。(それぞれが何を意味するかも調査してください)
+- Check below metrics about RDS already created from CloudWatch (And, study what they mean)
  - CPUUtilization
  - FreeableMemory
  - SwapUsage